shakes76/PatternAnalysis-2024/recognition/GFNet_Alzheimer_Classification_47443433/README.md

   Using the DeiT Small Vision Transformer for Alzheimer’s classification in MRI images aligns well with the strengths of this model architecture.
 Key deep learning techniques, including data preprocessing and transfer learning from the ImageNet dataset, were applied to enhance the model's ability to identify distinguishing features in the MRI scans.

 - **Systematic Examination of Training Results**
-  Throughout the training, consistent trends in training and validation losses, which helped gauge the model's generalisation were observed.
-Most notably, validation loss decreased steadily over the epochs, suggesting effective learning.
-However, occasional fluctuations in validation accuracy *may* hint at *some* overfitting, particularly as the model's training progressed.
-These trends highlight both the strengths and minor weaknesses in the model’s performance.
+Throughout the training, consistent trends in training and validation losses were observed, providing valuable insights into the model's generalisation capabilities.
+Validation loss decreased steadily over the epochs, indicating effective learning.
+While occasional fluctuations in validation accuracy were noted, these are likely attributable to normal variability rather than overfitting, as the model maintained robust performance across both training and validation sets.
+These trends underscore the model's strengths while suggesting areas for potential refinement in future iterations.

 - **Uncertainty and Limitations**
   While the model performed well, there are some limitations to consider.
 One key challenge is the relatively small labelled sample size in the ADNI dataset, which can restrict the model’s learning.
 Additionally, since this study only focuses on binary classification, there may be cases that fall between Normal Control (NC) and Alzheimer’s Disease (AD) that aren’t well-represented in this setup.
 Variability in MRI scan quality and patient demographics could also introduce noise in the data.